 2. The insolvency court will (not) decide on the bankruptcy

 Once the insolvency petition has been filed, the insolvency court comes into play.
 It assesses whether the debtor is actually insolvent.
-If it decides that this is indeed the case, the insolvency court issues a bankruptcy decision.
-This means that you, as the debtor, are officially recognised as unable to pay and can proceed to some form of insolvency resolution.
+If it decides that this is indeed the case, it issues a bankruptcy decision.
+This means that you, as the debtor, are officially designated as insolvent and some form of insolvency resolution can be initiated.

 3. The debtor is facing bankruptcy, reorganisation or insolvency

-Once the court decides that you are truly unable to pay and you are officially insolvent, one of the three main forms of bankruptcy resolution awaits you.
+Once the court has decided that you are truly unable to pay and you are officially insolvent, you will face one of three main forms of bankruptcy resolution.

 It is reorganisation that allows the debtor to continue its business.
 However, if you want to use this form, it has one condition: You must comply with a reorganization plan that is approved by the court and creditors.
 Such a plan usually includes a restructuring of debts and a change in the management of the company in question.
-Restructuring can be used by companies that are likely to recover from debt and be able to continue operating if they make certain changes to their management or financing.
+Restructuring can be used by companies that have a chance of recovering from debt and being able to continue operating if they make certain changes to their management or financing.

 To avoid insolvency, plan early and manage the flow of personal and business finances carefully.
 If you are already in debt, check regularly that all payments are going out as they should and actively seek solutions at the first sign of financial problems.